 The exterior of the residence has cedar siding, a metal roof and quality thermal-pane windows.
 This home is well-constructed and maintained.

 Steps from the main entrance of the primary residence is the laundry/utility building which contains the washing machine, dryer, freezer, hot water tank and pressure tank for the domestic water system.

 A complement of outbuildings are found throughout the property, including a boat shed, two storage sheds, lumber and firewood storage, vehicle shelter, and a workshop.

 There is also the original homestead cabin, approx. 700sqft in size and estimated to be +/- 100 years old.
 This residence is still fully functional and used as a guest house and occasionally for people seeking a unique vacation rental.

-The old homestead includes a full three-piece bathroom, kitchen, separate dining area, separate living room with direct access to an oceanfront deck plus a very large bedroom.
-This guest cottage is nicely appointed and very comfortable for its age and character.
+The old homestead residence includes a full three-piece bathroom, kitchen, separate dining area, separate living room with direct access to an oceanfront deck plus a very large bedroom.
+This guest cottage has character and is very comfortable for accommodation.
 The living room has a free-standing wood stove and there is a propane cook stove and fridge in the kitchen as well as a small wood stove.

 A creek running through the property is licensed for drawing domestic water and is the main source.
 There is also a dug shallow well and two large water storage tanks.

 There is satellite communication for emails and media entertainment and the location has cell service.

 The private moorage facilities are licensed and include a standing pier which leads to a newly installed 40ft aluminum ramp and down to a recently replaced 40x10ft dock.
 Also this year (2020) the rope on the two anchors has been redone and new pins were drilled on the shoreline.